Shall we explore Hong Kong Island a little today? Ride the Central-Mid-Levels-Escalators and perhaps visit the oldest wet market on the island?

 It’s all in the perspective!

 Looking straight, looking up, or looking down, the hills of Hong Kong Island are an amalgamation of life, color, and sound through which we were transported on the constant motion of the people mover ribbon.
-As if we were riding a paternoster in a tall department store that passes by the different departments on consecutive floors, we were shown glimpses of different neighborhoods at each consecutive intersections.
+As if we were riding a paternoster in a multi-storied store that passes by the different departments on consecutive floors, we were shown glimpses of different neighborhoods at each consecutive intersections.

 But eventually one reaches the upper terminus of the escalators and then one must walk back down under one’s own power.
 Or you can wait till early the next morning when the escalators reverse direction to bring tens of thousands of office workers down into the central business district.